jinwkim/jinwkim.github.io/README.md

-# JohnDoe
+# Jin Kim
-A Responsive Free One Page Portfolio Website template
+A personal website for Jin Kim.